🏞 Perfect One Day Trip to Yosemite: How to See It All (2023)

 A coyote poses in front of Yosemite Falls.

-If you couldn’t find parking at the Swinging Bridge, you will find a long stretch of parking on the left-hand side just as you pass it.
-Snag one of these spaces and enjoy a wide open view of the Yosemite Valley field, while Yosemite Falls plunges from above.
+If you can’t find parking at the Swinging Bridge, you will find a long stretch of parking on the left-hand side just as you pass it.

 With any luck, you may get a coyote sighting as they often hunt for mice in this field!